An Overview of APA

 Here are some things to keep in mind when formatting your paper:

-- Use the default margins (1.25") from Word.
-Otherwise, use 1"; margins on all sides of the document.
+- Use the default margins (1") from Microsoft Word.

 - Font should be 12-point for the body of the text.
 Use Times New Roman or a similar font type